icstechsales/think2019lab-domino-integration/_docs/Alexa Integration/Alexa-Intro.md

 permalink: /docs/Alexa-Intro/
 ---

-This page presents an overview of the integration one of the Amazon ALEXA Skills that has been shown during the **Think 2019 ICS Community Day** in February 2019.
+This page presents an overview of the integration of the Amazon ALEXA Skills that has been shown during the **Think 2019 ICS Community Day** in February 2019.
+The idea of the demo is to allow any person from the Toymakers Company to inquire the quotes she created and to modify their status.

 The goal in this section is **not** to drill into the complexity of the NodeRED flow implementing the server-side part of the Amazon ALEXA Skill but, rather, to show how the use of the <strong style="color: #FEC70B; background-color: black">NodeRED dominodb nodes</strong> has allowed us to create the flow with little or no knowdlege of the <strong style="color: #FEC70B; background-color: black">DOMINO</strong> databases (two of them) that were used to implement the skill.

 More details about the integration are provided in the other pages of this section.

 <h2>The Implementation</h2>
-The idea of the demo was to allow any person from the Toymakers Company to inquire the quotes she created and to modify their status.

 This integration is composed of two parts:
 - The first part is the definition of the Amazon ALEXA Skill itself, which happens inside the Amazon ALEXA Developer Portal.
 In order to give an idea, here is a screenshot of the Amazon ALEXA Skill definition: